mbawebde/Sabratific/index.md

-## Welcome to Sabratific -Detailed website coming soon
+## Welcome to Sabratific -Detailed Website Coming soon
-Fill the form and get a free e-book of detailed services of Sabratific in your email..
+Interested in working together to explore  the possiblities of Digital Business?
+All features and services free for 30 days when Website Platform is setup compeletely.Get started.
 <!-- modify this form HTML and place wherever you want your form -->

-<form id="my-form"
+<form id="my-form"ll
   action="https://formspree.io/f/maylarjo"
   method="POST"
 >